ManhTrinhNguyen/Kubernetes/README.md

 ```
   - Operator basically replaces this human operator with a software operator

-  - All the manually tasks that Devops team person would do
+  - All the manually tasks that Devops team person would do to operate stateful Application now packed into program that has knowlege and intelligent about how to deploy that specific Application

+    - Like How to create cluster of replicas | or How to recover if 1 failed

+    - Task automate and reuseable
 ```